grafana/mimir/docs/sources/operators-guide/configure/about-dns-service-discovery.md

 - **`dnssrvnoa+`**<br />
   The domain name after the prefix is looked up as a SRV query, with no A/AAAA lookup made after that.
 For example: `dnssrvnoa+_memcached._tcp.memcached.namespace.svc.cluster.local`.

+The Alertmanager URL must also contain the scheme.
+For example: `dns+http://alermanager.local:8080`.

 If no prefix is provided, the provided IP or hostname is used without pre-resolving it.